 Any time that more than 1/3 of a leaf blade is removed during the mowing process, the turf will be stressed and over time will likely die in certain areas.
 Often, we see that lawns are damaged from being “scalped” by mowers.
 This often happens when your landscaper is not aware of best mowing practices.

 By cutting your lawn short, the roots of the turf will be shorter and less resistant to extreme temperatures and drought.
 When the lawn has short roots and is weak, it is much more susceptible to damage resulting from environmental stress and pests.

 Yes, even though it is not the most common cause we see, chinch bugs can certainly be the cause of your lawn dying!
 With proper mowing and irrigation, your lawn will be much better prepared to withstand the damage that can be caused by chinch bugs.

 Chinch bugs are most commonly found in the summer months when temperatures are the hottest.
 The best way to see them is to get down on your hands and knees and look very closely at different sections of your lawn for any movement at the base of the leaf blades.
 By having a licensed pest control company perform regular fertilization and insect control, you can eliminate chinch bugs as a threat to your lawn.

-The most common type of fungus we see in the West Palm Beach area is Gray Leaf Spot Fungus.
+The most common type of fungus we see in the South Florida area is Gray Leaf Spot Fungus.
 The vast majority of lawns we see in the area already have Gray Leaf Spot fungus, which is prevalent in St. Augustine turf in South Florida year-round.

 This fungus is typically a result of over-watering your lawn and is a visible symptom that your lawn is stressed.
 The second most common fungus we see in our area is Large Patch/Brown Patch fungus.
 Large Patch fungus is also a result of excessive watering, but typically only shows up in our area from November through March, when night temperatures are low.